Stars vs. Wild Prediction & Picks - November 12

 Stars Splits and Trends

-- The Stars have earned a record of 2-1-3 in overtime games on their way to an overall mark of 9-3-1.

-- In the six games Dallas has played that were decided by one goal, it racked up 10 points.
+- Dallas has 10 points (5-1-0) in the six games it has played that were decided by one goal.

-- This season the Stars recorded just one goal in two games and they've earned two points (1-1-0) in those contests.
+- In the two games this season the Stars registered just one goal, they've finished 1-1-0 (two points).

-- Dallas has one point (0-1-1) in two games this season when it has scored a pair of goals.
+- Dallas finished 0-1-1 in the two games this season when it scored a pair of goals (registering one point).

-- So far this season, the Stars have scored at least three goals eight times and won each of those games.
+- The Stars have scored at least three goals eight times, and are 8-0-0 in those games.

-- Dallas has scored a lone power-play goal in two games this season and won both times.
+- In the two games when Dallas has recorded a lone power-play goal, it won both times (four points).

-- The Stars have been outshot by opponents eight times this season, and earned 13 points in those games.
+- The Stars have been outshot by opponents eight times, and went 6-1-1 (13 points).

 Team Stats Comparison